codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.1.0.md

 -   Improvements to the [supported languages and tools](../../getting-started/supported-languages-and-tools.md):
     -   Added static analysis support for **Objective-C** with the tool Faux Pas.
     -   Expanded static analysis support for **Go** with the [client-side tools](../../related-tools/local-analysis/client-side-tools.md) aligncheck, deadcode, and Staticcheck.
-    -   Added duplication and complexity support for **Kotlin** with the tools jscpd and Detekt.
+    -   Added duplication and complexity support for **Kotlin** with the tools jscpd and detekt.
 (CY-3003)

 ## Bug fixes